tarantool/cartridge-java/docs/TokenAuthorization.md

 # Token authorization

-Token authorization supported only in [Tarantool Data Grid](https://www.tarantool.io/en/datagrid/).
+Token authorization is now supported only in [Tarantool Data Grid](https://www.tarantool.io/en/datagrid/).

 After the [token is generated](https://www.tarantool.io/en/tdg/latest/administration/security/tokens/) it can be used for authorization.